 Put it this way.
 If Alfa Romeo had made the Pacer we would love it.

 8) ALFA ROMEO MONTREAL (1970)_

 Speaking of Alfa Romeo, one of their greatest cars came out in the 1970s.
 Many of their great cars came out in the ‘70s, like the Junior Zagato, but the Montreal is the best, simply because it looks so absolutely terrific.

 I was at Auto Italia last year, and I saw one a way off, and I thought to save it for last.
 When I came back it had left, and I cried.

 The vents behind the driver’s doors did nothing to feed the very nice V8, despite that being what you’d expect, but they did scoop air into the cabin so they weren’t useless.
 I think the slats over the headlights are indeed useless, but they look brilliant.
 For many years I only knew it as “The Alfa with Slats Over its Headlights”.

 The name Montreal happened because Alfa unveiled the junior supercar at an exhibition in Montreal, and since they hadn’t come up with a name to mark it by yet, the enthusiastic crowds did it for them.
 Alfa stuck with it, as you would.

 Unfortunately, the enthusiasm at the launch didn’t really amount to anything.
 Sales didn’t match production, and the only reason it lasted 7 years was because Alfa had to wait for all the unsold Montreals to be cleared off the floors.

 Today, though, we think it’s brilliant and rightly so.
-And if you were around in the seventies, by the way, tell me this – exactly what were you thinking?
+And if you were around in the seventies, by the way, tell me this – exactly what were you thinking behind that hair?

 9) LAMBORGHINI COUNTACH (1974)_